manlio99/Materia-de-aprendizaje/7_FinalProjects/ReturntoKronos/README.md

 * A description of the data formats and fields provided
 * Proximity sensor data for each of the prox zone regions
 * Proximity sensor data from Rosie the mobile robot
-* HVAC sensor readings and status information from each of the building's HVAC zones
+* HVAC sensor readings and status information from each of the building’s HVAC zones
-* Hazium readings from four sensors
+* *Hazium* readings from four sensors (hazium is a fictitious chemical that has become a recent concern on the island of Kronos.
+Not much is known about its effects, but it is suspected that Hazium is not good for people).

 ### Goals